-Crawlspace or attic insulation in your home provides resistance to heat flow.
+Attic insulation including fiberglass insulation, cellulose insulation, or spray foam insulation in your home provides resistance to heat flow.
 The more heat flow resistance your insulation provides, the lower your heating and cooling costs.
-EcoMaster offers spray foam, fiberglass, cellulose and rigid board insulation.
+EcoMaster offers spray foam insulation, fiberglass insulation, cellulose insulation and rigid board insulation.
 Properly insulating your home not only reduces heating and cooling costs, but also improves comfort.

 Heat flows from warmer to cooler until there is no longer a temperature difference.
 In your home, this means that in winter, heat flows directly from all heated living spaces to adjacent unheated attics, garages, basements, and even to the outdoors.
 Heat flow can also move indirectly through interior ceilings, walls, and floors -- wherever there is a difference in temperature.
 During the cooling season, heat flows from the outdoors to the interior of a house.